raspberrypi/style-guide/style-guide.md

 *   client/server – an adjective to describe a kind of network
 *   clip art
 *   cloud computing (noun and adjective)
 *   cm – centimetre.
 Use a space between the number and cm. *My thumb measures 4 cm.*
+*   code, coding - outdated edu-jargon.
+The praxis is called computer programming or software engineering by people who actually do it for a living.
+Use these terms instead.
 *   codebase
 *   codec – coder/decoder
 *   CoderDojo - can refer to the network of coding clubs that we run, or to a particular club that is part of the CoderDojo network